 It’s SO much easier to be successful in college when you’re organized.
 I strongly believe that a planner is one of those things that every college student needs.

-They’re way more useful than for just picking up lint.
-They can be used to dust window ledges, lampshades, clean out a drawer (ladies, you know the ones with your brush and hair ties), clean out car crevices and more!
+Sticky lint roller paper can be used to dust window ledges, lampshades, clean out a drawer (ladies, you know the ones with your brush and hair ties), clean out car crevices, and more!

-I LOVE it when something has more than once use.
+I just LOVE it when something has more than once use.

 Personally, I don’t recommend buying a lint roller from a dollar store; they just don’t work very well.
-Because of this, I think dollar store lint rollers a waste of money.
+Because of this, I think dollar store lint rollers are a waste of money.

-The nice thing about them:
+The nice thing about them is that: